btkrausen/linux/README.md

-# linux
+# Linux+ Example Repo
-This is an example repo used to perform basic version control using Git
+This is an example repo used to perform basic version control using Git.